tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

     # run the application
     myCode

-The script starts with #!/bin/bash (also called a shebang), which makes the submission script a Linux bash script.
+The script starts with ``#!/bin/bash`` (also called a shebang), which makes the submission script a Linux bash script.

 The script continues with a series of lines starting with #, which represent bash script comments.
 For SLURM, the lines starting with **#SBATCH** are directives that request job scheduling resources.
 (Note: it's very important that you put all the directives at the top of a script, before any other commands; any **#SBATCH** directive coming after a bash script command is ignored!)

-The resource request **#SBATCH --nodes=n** determines how many compute nodes a job are allocated by the scheduler; only 1 node is allocated for this job.
+The resource request ``#SBATCH --nodes=n`` determines how many compute nodes a job are allocated by the scheduler; only 1 node is allocated for this job.
 A note of caution is on threaded single process applications (e.g. Matlab).
 These applications cannot run on more than a single compute node; allocating more (e.g. **#SBATCH --nodes=2**) will end up with the first node being busy and the rest idle.

-The maximum walltime is specified by **#SBATCH --time=T**, where T has format hh:mm:ss.
+The maximum walltime is specified by ``#SBATCH --time=T`` where T has format hh:mm:ss.
 Normally, a job is expected to finish before the specified maximum walltime.
 After the walltime reaches the maximum, the job terminates regardless whether the job processes are still running or not.

-The name of the job can be specified too with #SBATCH --job-name="name"
+The name of the job can be specified too with ``#SBATCH --job-name="name"``

-Lastly, an email notification is sent if an address is specified with #SBATCH --mail-user=<email_address>.
-The notification options can be set with #SBATCH --mail-type=<type>, where <type> may be BEGIN, END, FAIL, REQUEUE or ALL (for any change of job state).
+Lastly, an email notification is sent if an address is specified with ``#SBATCH --mail-user=<email_address>``  The notification options can be set with ``#SBATCH --mail-type=<type>`` where <type> may be BEGIN, END, FAIL, REQUEUE or ALL (for any change of job state).

 The final part of a script is normal Linux bash script and describes the set of operations to follow as part of the job.
 The job starts in the same folder where it was submitted (unless an alternative path is specified), and with the same environment variables (modules, etc.) that the user had at the time of the submission.
 In this example, this final part only involves invoking the myCode application executable.